jonshiach/graphics-book/_sources/_pages/02_basic_shapes_in_OpenGL.md

 The three functions we've used here are:

-- `glEnableVertexAttribArray()` enables a generic vertex array so we can pass our triangle data to OpenGL;
+- `glEnableVertexAttribArray()` enables a generic vertex array so we can pass our triangle data to OpenGL
-- `glBindBuffer()` binds our VBO to OpenGL;
+- `glBindBuffer()` binds our VBO to an array buffer
-- `glVertexAttribPointer()` tells OpenGL how to interpret the data we are sending it.
-The input arguments are explained below.
+- `glVertexAttribPointer()` tells OpenGL how to interpret the data we are sending it

+The input arguments for the `glVertexAttribPointer()` function are explained below

 | Argument | Explanation |
 |:--|:--|